error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 with the black hole, and theoretically, the rotational velocity of spacetime at the horizon can approach the speed of light.

-While general relativity supports this behavior, the notion of matter moving at or near the speed of light at the event horizon does suggest a point at which classical theories may break down.
+While General Relativity (GR) (GR) supports this behavior, the notion of matter moving at or near the speed of light at the event horizon does suggest a point at which classical theories may break down.